Learning the Model While Learning Q: Finite-Time Sample Complexity of Online SyncMBQ: Introduction

 Meanwhile, a natural method to improve the sample efficiency of RL algorithms is to incorporate the model into the learning phase.
 Both in theoretical and experimental sense, leveraging the knowledge of learned or known model has been shown to improve over the model-free methods.
 For instance,~\cite{nagabandi2018neural,chua2018deep,kidambi2020morel} experimentally verified that approximating a model improves the sample efficiency of model-free algorithms.
 The sample efficiency of model-based algorithms has been studied in~\cite{kearns2002near,azar2012sample} under various settings in theoretical manners.

 An intuitive method to extend $Q$-learning to a model-based approach, is to replace the stochastic components in the $Q$-learning update with estimators calculated via previous samples.
 In this paper, we study to what extent, we can improve the $Q$-learning with a model-based approach.
 We consider a natural extension of $Q$-learning with estimated model, which we call synchronous model-based $Q$-learning (SyncMBQ).
-In this respect, our main contributions are summarized as follows: \begin{enumerate} \item We consider a new model-based RL algorithm, called SyncMBQ, which is an extension of $Q$-learning to model-based approaches, and prove its near-optimal sample complexity under a general step-size regime, $\alpha\in (0,1)$. \item SyncMBQ can be seen as an online model-based $Q$-learning, where the model estimate and $Q$-estimate are learned simultaneously in an online manner.
-It is online because the model and $Q$-estimate are updated in real-time using a single transition of the system at each iteration. \item Moreover, SyncMBQ uses a more relaxed sampling model compared to the idealistic generative models (sampling oracle) used in some of previous model-based RLs.
-In particular, SyncMBQ uses a single transition at each iteration, where only one state-action pair is sampled from a fixed distribution under an exploratory behavior policy, and then the corresponding next state is sampled.
-This scenario is obviously weaker than the generative model cases.
+In this respect, our main contributions are summarized as follows: \begin{enumerate} \item We consider a new model-based RL algorithm, called SyncMBQ, which is an extension of $Q$-learning to model-based approaches.
+SyncMBQ can be seen as an online model-based $Q$-learning.
+The model estimate and $Q$-estimate are learned simultaneously in an online manner.
+It is online because the model and $Q$-estimate are updated in real-time using a single transition of the system at each iteration.
+We prove its near-optimal sample complexity under a general step-size regime, $\alpha\in (0,1]$ in terms of calculating $\eps$-optimal value function.

-\item To the authors' knowledge, SyncMBQ considered in this paper has not been considered and thoroughly investigated so far in the literature.
-In this paper, we prove that SyncMBQ can achieve $\tilde{\gO}\left( \frac{|\gS||\gA|}{(1-\gamma)^4\eps^2} \right)$ sample complexity, which is compatible with the optimal sample complexity $\tilde{\gO}\left( \frac{|\gS||\gA|}{(1-\gamma)^3\eps^2} \right)$ achievable by existing model-based RLs with generative models except for the order of the effective horizon $\frac{1}{1-\gamma}$.
+\item To the best of authors' knowledge, SyncMBQ considered in this paper has not been thoroughly investigated so far in the literature.
+In this paper, we prove that SyncMBQ can achieve $\tilde{\gO}\left( \frac{|\gS||\gA|}{(1-\gamma)^4\eps^2} \right)$ sample complexity\footnote{$\tilde{\gO}(\cdot)$ hides the logarithmic factors.}, which is compatible with the optimal sample complexity $\tilde{\gO}\left( \frac{|\gS||\gA|}{(1-\gamma)^3\eps^2} \right)$ achievable by existing model-based RLs with generative models except for the order of the effective horizon $\frac{1}{1-\gamma}$.
+In contrast to the generative models, we consider consider a relaxed sampling model, namely an i.i.d. sampling model.
 Moreover, this result improves the sample complexities achievable by existing model-based RLs without relying on generative models.
-Note also that this sample complexity is identical to the optimal sample complexity (not improvable) reported in~\cite{li2023q} for a model-free $Q$-learning with a restrictive step-size regime.
-SyncMBQ can achieve an identical efficiency under more general step-size regimes.
+In terms of online learning setting, our sample complexity is tighter than or comparable to the known bound achievable by model-based approaches.